hannnid/MGFusion-DTI/README.md

 			python generate_proteinPocket.py --dataset dataname

 	+ Saprot
+   	We construct structure-aware protein sequences based on 3D structure files (.cif) using Foldseek and SaProt.
+	Obtain protein structures from the [AlphafoldDB](https://alphafold.ebi.ac.uk/) database via the UniProt IDs.
+UniProt IDs from: [UniProt](https://www.uniprot.org/), Save UniProt IDs as a .txt file.
 	📌 Step 1: Obtain Protein Structures
-	UniProt IDs from: [UniProt](https://www.uniprot.org/), Save UniProt IDs as a .txt file.
-	Obtain protein structures from the [AlphafoldDB](https://alphafold.ebi.ac.uk/) database via the UniProt IDs.
-	📌 Step 2: Download Structure Files

 			python get_alphafold.py
-	This script retrieves .cif files from AlphaFoldDB.
-	📌 Step 3: Generate Structure-Aware Sequences
+  		 📌 Step 2: Generate Structure-Aware Sequences

 			python generate_stru_seq.py
 		This step converts protein structures into structure-aware sequences using Foldseek.
 ⚠️ Important Notes
-	•	The Foldseek binary is required but not included due to size limitations.You can download the binary file from [here]<> and place it in the utils folder.
+	•	The Foldseek binary is required but not included due to size limitations.You can download the binary file from [here](https://drive.google.com/file/d/1B_9t3n_nlj8Y3Kpc_mMjtMdY0OPYa7Re/view) and place it in the utils folder.
-	•	Please download it manually and place it in Feature_generation/Saport/get_stru-aware_seq/utils/

 You will obtain the feature vectors and matrices of the proteins by following command. **dataname** should be BioSNAP, DrugBank or Human.